 But this is really a plea on behalf of all women.
 This is personal to every one of us.
 Why?
 Because all women live in this world- a world that says we are not human and we are sellable commodities and sex objects.
 A world that says you can get away with rape with impunity.
 That for just the right price, or just enough coercion acceptable under the law- meaning acceptable to other men- you feel entitled to use us.

-It hurts all women… simply to know that our degradation, humiliation, and your sexual cruelty towards us are central to your arousal.
+It hurts all women… simply to know that your degradation, humiliation, and sexual cruelty brutalized on our bodies are central to your arousal.

 If you hadn’t realized it already, you will find that there is a cost to consuming porn and there is a cost to exploiting women in the sex industry.
 The cost I’m talking about is not the monetary price you pay.
 The cost I’m talking about is women’s lives.